thatpixelguy/milesandkilo/manual/bouncing.md

     <source type="video/mp4" src="http://i.imgur.com/1HOH6dP.mp4">
 </video>

-Remember: You can combo jumping and bouncing in a variety of different ways.
-For instance, you can do a long jump onto a baddie, then do a long bounce off; or do a short jump onto a baddie, then a long bounce off; or a long jump, then a short bounce, etc.
+You can combo jumping and bouncing in a variety of different ways.
+For instance, you can do a short jump onto a baddie, then do a long bounce off.

 **NEXT: [Part 3: Miles's Actions](/manual/milesactions)**